Iron Horse (TV series): Season 2: 1967–68

+Critical response

+Paul Henninger of the Los Angeles Times wrote, "A winning series".
+Lawrence Laurent of the Washington Post wrote, "Robertson comes off as the most engaging rogue."
+Dean Gysel of the Chicago Daily News wrote, "It's strictly for kids."

 Home media

-On October 2, 2012 Sony Pictures Home Entertainment was due to release the first season of the series on DVD through an online manufacture-on-demand program via Amazon.com and Warner Bros, Archives, but this release has been delayed.
+On October 2, 2012, Sony Pictures Home Entertainment was set to release the first season of the series on DVD through an online manufacture-on-demand program via Amazon.com and Warner Bros, Archives, however, this release has been delayed.